There are many different grow lights to choose from for your indoor garden.

-If you have been looking around in the market, you might have stumbled with a special grow light called a purple grow light.
+If you have been looking around the market, you might have stumbled upon a special grow light.
+It’s called a purple grow light.

-There are hundreds of purple grow lights on the market but what does this particular grow light bulb do?
+There are hundreds of purple grow lights on the market.
+But what does this particular grow light bulb do?

 Purple LED grow lights

-This feature is helpful because it allows you to adjust the lighting of the grow light bulb according to what your plants need, and also allows you to save energy during the vegetative or seedling phase.
+This feature is immensely helpful.
+It allows you to adjust the lighting of the grow light bulb according to what your plants need.
+It also helps you to save energy during the vegetative or seedling phase.

 There are several different models in the Viparspectra Reflector Series.
-The best model for you is the one that can cover your indoor plant growing area.
+The best model for you is the one that can cover your indoor plant-growing area.

 These lights are really inexpensive, too!

 Don’t forget to use the coupon code HERBSWITHIN to get an 8% discount on your grow light.